statamic/docs/content/collections/docs/git-integration.md

 ## Customizing Commits

-If you need to customize the commits themselves, you can do so by modifying the `commands` array within your [configuration](#configuration) file.
+To customize the commits messages themselves, modify the `commands` array in the [configuration](#configuration) file.

-For example, maybe you want to append `[BOT]` to the commit message so that you can selectively disable automatic site deployments when a commit is [automatically pushed](#pushing-changes) back to your repository:
+For example, you can append `[BOT]` to the commit message so that you can selectively disable automatic site deployments when a commit is [automatically pushed](#pushing-changes) back to your repository:

 ```php
 'commands' => [